 The handshake will continue, but A requested a dynamic node name by setting flag DFLAG_NAME_ME.
-The dynamic node name of A is supplied at the end of the status message from B.
+The dynamic node name of A is supplied at the end of the status message from B. The host name of A which was sent as Name in send_name will be used by node B to generate the full dynamic node name.

-1 Slen=6 2 Nlen 's' Status='named:' Nlen Name
+1 [Slen=6 2 Nlen 4 ' \$ s ' Status='named :' Nlen Name Creation